-The Lincoln University Energy Farm project is in the developmental stage, with plans to commence construction in 2024.
-This initiative includes implementing a 1.5 MWp agrivoltaic system - integrating solar energy production with high-value horticulture.
-While focused on developing new knowledge and skills in sustainable energy-agriculture land use through research and educational excellence, the Energy Farm will also deliver around one-quarter of the University's total energy requirements
+Planning for the Lincoln University Energy Farm is in development phase.
+The project includes the construction of a 1.5 MWp agrivoltaic system, combining solar energy generation with high-value horticulture for 2024.
+Once completed, the Energy Farm will deliver around one-quarter of the University's total energy requirements.